On the maximal offspring in a subcritical branching process: The case

 The limit~\eqref{eq:dd} also tells us that the total number of vertices of the remaining $t_n$ fringe subtrees in $\tilde{\mT}_n$ is with high probability smaller than $2t_n / (1 - \Ex{\tilde{\xi}})$.
 When blowing up a tree we add additional vertices, but the size of any fringe subtree may at most double.
 This shows that the size of the blow ups of the remaining $t_n$ fringe subtrees is with high probability smaller than $4t_n / (1 - \Ex{\tilde{\xi}})$.

 The limit of $F_0(\mT_n^\Omega)$ is determined by $\tilde{\mT}^\bullet$ together with the small components of $\beta_n(\tilde{v}^*)$ and their fringe subtrees.
 Let us make this precise.
-Note that the blow-up of $\tilde{\mT}$ with canonically chosen random local decorations is by construction distributed like the $\xi$-Galton--Watson tree $\mT$.
+Note that the blow-up of $\tilde{\mT}$ with canonically chosen random local decorations is by construction distributed like the $\xi$-Galton--Watson tree $\mT$, and the vertices of $\tilde{\mT}$ correspond bijectively to the vertices of $\mT$ with outdegree in the set $\Omega$.
 Let $\mS^\bullet$ denote the random marked tree constructed as follows.
 We start with the blow-up of the tree $\tilde{\mT}^\bullet$ with canonically chosen random decorations.
 If $L=0$ we stop.
 Otherwise we add $X_L+1$ offspring vertices to the marked leaf.
 All except the first of these offspring vertices become the roots of independent copies of $\mT$.
 If $L=1$ we declare the first offspring vertex to be the new marked leaf and stop the construction.
 Otherwise the first offspring vertex becomes father of $X_{L-1} +1$ children.
 All but the first become roots of independent copies of $\mT$, and we proceed in the same manner until we are finished after $L$ steps in total.
-Summing up, we have shown so far that